 What are honey granules?

-Honey granules (or honey powder) is a mixture of crystallized honey and sugar, and has a cornmeal-like appearance.
-These granules are used in various recipes ranging from baked goods to sauces and BBQ seasonings.
-It makes an excellent rib rub, is great on chicken, does not include msg, and it’s gluten free.
+Honey granules (or honey powder) are a mixture of crystallized honey and sugar that resemble cornmeal.
+These granules are used in various recipes like baked goods, sauces, and seasoning blends.
+It is an excellent ingredient for BBQ rib rubs and does not include msg or gluten.

 What you’ll need:

-We always tell our readers to be aware of their likes and dislikes.
+We tell our readers to be aware of their likes and dislikes.
 Some folks have a hard time with cayenne or black pepper.
-Remove these items and add 1- 1 1/2 teaspoons of smoked paprika to the honey BBQ rub instead.
+If that’s the case, remove these ingredients and add 1-1 1/2 teaspoons of smoked paprika to the honey BBQ rub instead.

 - Honey granules: We used Spiceology honey granules for this recipe

 - Brown sugar